decentralized-identity/keri/docs/Q-and-A.md

 #### Entropy
 Unpredictable information.
 Often used as a _secret_ or as input to a _key_ generation algorithm.[More](https://en.wikipedia.org/wiki/Entropy_(information_theory))

+The term entropy is also used to describe the degree of unpredictability of a message.
+Entropy is then measured in bits.
+The degree or strength of randomness determines how difficult it would be for someone else to reproduce the same large random number.
+This is called _collision resistance_.

 #### Establishment Event
 An event that establishes control authority.
 What are the authoritative key-pairs in any point in time.
 For a trivial system this is one authoritative keypair and it never changes.
 However, if we need persistance in our identifier and we want to be able to for example overcome compromise of our keys, we need to be able to do something like rotate keys.